-Please always email me through the Blackboard site first.
-If you don't hear from me within 24 hours, then email at the above address or call
+\\Please always email me through the Blackboard site first.
+If you don't hear from me within 24 hours, then email at the above address or call\\

-If you see underlined, bold, blue words in our syllabus, click on them!
-They're links to webpages and will take you somewhere interesting!
+\\If you see underlined, bold, blue words in our syllabus, click on them!
+They're links to webpages and will take you somewhere interesting!\\

-COURSE DESCRIPTION: This course acquaints you with basic concepts and perspectives in American Studies as you become aware of and explore the importance and power of culture in the U.S. Over the course of the quarter, we will explore the question, "does society influence culture, or does culture influence society?"
-You will study culture in the U.S. as found in American life and thought, literature, the arts, and the mass media and obtain an overview of the field of American Studies as it relates to other disciplines.
+COURSE DESCRIPTION: This course acquaints you with basic concepts and perspectives in American Studies as you become aware of and explore the importance and cultural power of myth in U.S. culture and society.
+You will analyze the myths of "America" as found in American life and thought, literature, the arts, and the mass media and obtain an overview of the field of American Studies as it relates to other disciplines.
 Most importantly, you will begin to see yourself in the world, and understand your concepts of the world around you.
 Through posted lecture material, engaged online discussion boards, film clips and other media, as well as assigned readings, this course will take you on an exploration of the many dimensions of the exciting and interdisciplinary area of American Studies.
 We will make broad use of popular culture to understand the many ways we shape our social universe and the way our social universe shapes us.
 By the end of this course, I hope to have all of you thinking critically about the way things work, why things work the way they do, and who we are within the social fabric of the global entity in which we live.
 You will be asked, over the course of the term, to confront the things you take for granted.
 Everyday occurrences will be challenged and thought through critically.
 Imagine yourself as Neo from "The Matrix" when he decides to take the Red Pill or Alice when she decides to explore the rabbit hole.
 Both must deal with what's at the end of their adventures.
 What will you find at the end of this adventure?